the-neural-networker/the-neural-networker.github.io/resume.md

 ## Skills

-**Languages, Tools, and Skills:** Python, Java, C++, SQL (MySQL), HTML, CSS, Git, Jupyter, VS Code, Flask, AWS (EC2, S3), GCP, Docker, Data
+**Technical Skills:** Python, Java, C++, SQL (MySQL), HTML, CSS, Git, Jupyter, Flask, AWS (EC2, S3), GCP, Docker
-Visualization, Computer Vision, Natural Language Processing, Explainable AI, Software Engineering, MLOps.

-**Libraries and Frameworks:** NumPy, Pandas, Matplotlib, Seaborn, Plotly, Scikit-Learn, SciPy, TensorFlow-Keras, PyTorch, PyTorch Lightning, OpenCV, Scikit-Image, NLTK, SpaCy, ONNX, Apache TVM, TensorRT, Flask.
+**Libraries and Frameworks:** Scikit-Learn, TensorFlow-Keras, PyTorch, PyTorch Lightning, OpenCV, ONNX, Apache TVM, TensorRT, CoreML, Flask.

-**Machine Learning and Deep Learning Algorithms:** KNN, Linear Regression, Logistic Regression, SVM, Decision Trees, Random Forests, XGBoost, t-SNE, PCA, CNN, RNN, LSTM, GRU, VAEs, GANs, LIME, Shapley, Data Shapley, Hypothesis Testing.

 ## Experience

+**AiKYNETIX** \
+_May 2023 - Present_ \
+Machine Learning Engineer \
+Houston, Texas, USA

+- Ported state-of-the-art human pose estimation models from PyTorch to CoreML format for AiKYNETIX’s human motion video analytics iPhone application, improving performance of the app by 25%
+- Collaborated with the web development team and orchestrated the seamless launch of AIK-Web, AiKYNETIX's cutting-edge web-based platform for human motion analytics, with a 20% increase in the accuracy of the metrics
+- Deployed the web application end-to-end using Docker with support for switching different pose estimation models
+- Explored PyTorch 2.0’s compile and TorchDynamo enabling faster and easier conversion of PyTorch models to CoreML

+**IU Computer Vision Lab** \
+_May 2023 - Present_ \
+Research Assistant
+Bloomington, Indiana, USA

+- Engineered novel diffusion-based depth map refinement and super-resolution networks to enhance depth map quality in multi-view stereo networks, optimizing 3D scene reconstruction outcomes
+- Researched 20+ papers based on attention and diffusion-based networks for depth-map super-resolution

 **Cyberinfrastructure for Network Science Center (CNS)** <br>
-_Oct 2022 – Present_ <br>
+_Oct 2022 – Apr 2023_ <br>
 Research Assistant - Machine Learning Bloomington, Indiana, USA <br>
-- Collaborating with the Nolan Lab at Stanford and the Van Valen Lab at CalTech in performing single-cell segmentation and cell neighborhood analysis on CODEX multiplexed imaging data from 7 organs and integrating the pipeline into HuBMAP’s Human Reference Atlas.
+- Collaborated with the Nolan Lab at Stanford and the Van Valen Lab at CalTech in performing single-cell segmentation and cell neighborhood analysis on CODEX multiplexed imaging data from 7 organs and integrating the pipeline into HuBMAP’s Human Reference Atlas.

 **Segmind** <br>